Mark Thomann releases his debut album

 “While I am proud of my songs, this album is also worth a listen for Stuart King’s guitar playing and the other great Canberra musicians playing on the album,” Mark added.

-The album was on February 5 at the Canberra Irish Club and it was also released digitally on the same date.
+The album was launched on February 5 at the Canberra Irish Club and it was also released digitally on the same date.

 The album was recorded, mixed and mastered locally by David Pendragon at Pendragon Studio in Charnwood, ACT.

 For fifty years, Mark has been playing country/blues/roots songs, but his earliest musical influence was his Dad who played piano accordion and loved swing jazz bands, the romantic European classical composers and, Frank Sinatra and Dean Martin.